Home Page

 According to the Crown Office & Procurator Fiscal Service (COPFS), "An accused cannot be convicted unless there is evidence from at least two independent sources that the crime was committed and that the accused was responsible for it".

-One might think that such a requirement would carry with it an obligation to makes checks on witnesses who claim to be independent.
+One might think that such a requirement would carry with it an obligation to make checks on witnesses who claim to be independent.

 Not so - the authorities believe they have no such obligation.